chromium/chromium/docs/code_reviews.md

 mechanical updates to the affected directories.

-If you are making one-off CLs that touch many directories and cannot be handled by the global approvers, you can ask one of Chrome Eng Review members.
+If you are making one-off CLs that touch many directories and cannot be handled by the global approvers, you can ask one of Chrome ATLs.

 ### Large Scale Changes
 You can use the [Large Scale Changes](process/lsc/large_scale_changes.md)